The Management major prepares students to assume leadership roles essential to meet the challenges and uncertainty confronting today’s organizations.

 The curriculum focuses on the theoretical frameworks and practical applications for exploring and explaining human behavior in the workplace, providing a broad perspective to go beyond accepted ways of interacting and working with others.
 Through classroom emphasis on critical thinking and independent judgment, students learn to be an active investigator of organizational life while developing the conceptual and problem-solving skills that an organizational leader needs to plan, organize, and inspire a group or an entire organization.

 It is expected that Management majors upon graduation will be able to:

 - Apply concurrently organizational behavior and management theory to practice in the classroom, organization, and society

 - Analyze and synthesize how cognitive, behavioral, and emotional outcomes at the individual, team and organizational levels contribute to the sustainability of organizations.

-- Demonstrate competence in integrating skills relevant to effective management professionals in effectively making timely and ethical decisions required in leading complex organizations.
+- Demonstrate competence in integrating skills relevant to effective management professionals in making timely and ethical decisions required to lead complex organizations.